 Following the decision of the MC, the JS will draft a (bilingual) subsidy contract by using a standard bilingual template approved by the MC.
 The subsidy contract lays down details concerning the responsibilities and liabilities of all contracting parties.
 It is addressed to the Lead Partner and signed by the legal representative of the Lead Partner and the MA.
 The national/regional funding bodies issue the national/regional co-financing contracts linked to the subsidy contract to the project partners, if applicable and according to decision of each Member State.
-After completing the national/regional contracting of co-financing, if applicable and according to decision of each Member State.
+After completing the national/regional contracting of co-financing, if applicable and according to decision of each Member State, the NAs provide the information to the JS.